kubernetes-sigs/prow/site/content/en/docs/components/plugins/approve/approvers/_index.md

 1. Provide a subset of approvers that can approve all files in the PR

-2. Provide a small subset of approvers and suggest the same reviewers as blunderbuss if possible (people can be both reviewers and approvers)
+2. Provide a small subset of approvers and suggest the same reviewers as the reviewer selection plugin (blunderbuss or rifle) if possible (people can be both reviewers and approvers)

 3. Do not always suggest the same set of people to approve and do not consistently suggest people from the root OWNERS file